 Sourcing locally keeps dollars in our local economy.
 On the other hand, purchasing from outside sources dilutes these dollars because every stage that links the buyer to the seller (think trucking systems, warehouses, storefronts) takes a cut out of dollars that we could see go directly to our local business owners, producers and beekeepers.
 Every time you buy from a small business like ours, an actual person does a little happy dance!

 Although still under scientific review, local honey may help with allergies.
-It is believed that repeat exposure to pollens that trigger an immune response will help build up antibodies, resulting in less histamine release and reduced pollen allergy symptoms.
+It is believed that repeated exposure to pollens that trigger an immune response will help build up antibodies, resulting in less histamine release and reduced pollen allergy symptoms.

 What is the benefit of raw honey?

 Drizzle is raw honey.
 Raw honey hasn’t been heated or microfiltered so it still contains healthy enzymes, vitamins and minerals.
 When honey is heated some enzymatic properties are destroyed and when honey is heavily filtered the pollen and beeswax are removed, and thus many of the vitamins and minerals (pollen is rich in proteins, free amino acids, vitamins and folic acid).
 This is also the reason why raw honey has more complex flavours and better showcases the terroir of the area it was produced.

 Where can I get Drizzle Honey?